Umbara1077/Umbara1077/README.md

 - **AI-Code-Analyzer** – A GPT-based tool that explains, audits, and summarizes code snippets.
 Useful for onboarding, debugging, and AI-assisted learning.
 - **Speech-to-Text Transcriber** – Uses Azure Cognitive Services to transcribe `.wav` voicemail attachments into clean ticket descriptions.
 Fully integrated into Logic Apps, Azure Functions writen in Python, Azure Speech and email flows.
 Built for E3 IT Services.
+- **Information Dashboard** – A Django-powered dashboard that aggregates recent games, movies (in theaters & upcoming), and tech/general news into paginated list and detail views.
+- **AI Foundry Search** – Built a Python backend using Azure Functions and AI Foundry to dynamically generate JSON queries for tickets, tasks, opportunities, projects, contracts, and contacts.
+Integrated Autotask API for data retrieval and employed a secondary AI bot for detailed, AI-driven insights.
+Developed a responsive front end with Azure Static Web Apps.
+Built for E3 IT Services

 ---

 ### 🌐 **Web Presence + Branding Tools**